Certificate or Diploma in Trauma Therapy

 “I have huge confidence in Sarah’s experience and teaching approach and particularly appreciate the gift she has for explaining, what can be, complex psychological theories, bringing them to life and instilling confidence in our existing understanding.
 She is hugely encouraging whilst holding high standards – which are delivered with clarity and empathy.
 I deeply value her support as my mentor/assessor.”

-Student on a different traumatology course 2018-2019 where Sarah Paton Briggs is a faculty member.
+Student on a traumatology course 2018-2019 run by another organisation, where Sarah Paton Briggs is a faculty member.

 Certificate or Diploma in Trauma Therapy